-By Minneapolis Indecent Exposure Attorney Thomas Gallagher
+By Minnesota Indecent Exposure Attorney Thomas Gallagher

 Indecent conduct charges tend to involve claims of police or others seeing a couple’s sexual activity.

 But indecent exposure accusations tend to claim that someone saw someone displaying their genitals in a socially inappropriate context.
 Prosecutors generally charge Indecent Exposure crimes under Minnesota Statutes.
 But, they can also charge under local city ordinances.

 Minnesota Statutes §617.23 makes “Indecent Exposure” a misdemeanor, in most cases.
 If you’re facing charges for one of these crimes, consult Indecent Exposure Attorney Thomas Gallagher.

 Prosecutors charge people with “Indecent Conduct” crimes regularly.
 And normally they file criminal charges in a written Complaint.
 But police officers can “tab charge” a person with a misdemeanor crime, subject to later review by a prosecutor.
 And we’ve seen charges with “Indecent Conduct” both ways.